 - Expand their scientific skills – Trainees receive mentoring and gain experience in study design, novel analytic techniques, genomics and informatics.

-- Have robust opportunities for professional development – The Division offers workshops to build skills in molecular epidemiology, grant writing, science management, and professional communication and networking.
+- Have robust opportunities for professional development – The Division offers workshops to build skills in molecular epidemiology, science management, grant writing, scientific presentation, mentoring, and other professional communication and networking opportunities.
+DCEG fellows are also encouraged to participate in a range of fellow-initiated activities.

 - Receive competitive stipends – Fellows also receive an array of benefits, such as health insurance, loan deferments (postdoctoral trainees) and tuition reimbursement (graduate trainees).